appvia/KubernetesHelloWorld/README.md

 > "But I want a custom page of my own design"

-ok, no problem.
+Ok, no problem.
 Lets add our own custom html page to the deployment.

 The typical way custom content reaches a Kubernetes cluster is by publishing a container with the content bundled to a registry.
 Many exist such as dockerhub.com, AWS's ECR (Elastic Container Registry), Google's container registry or even a self hosted registry.
 All of these are outside the scope of this article so we are going to pass content into the existing nginx container with a Kubernetes resource called a configmap.

 These resources are a useful way for passing in config files to processes in pods, but in this case, we're going to use one to supply a replacement index.html file to the nginx default `/usr/share/nginx/html` web server file path.

-For convenience there is a html file in the `html/` folder in the git repository. add the config map using this command.
+For convenience there is a html file in the `html/` folder in the git repository.
+Add the config map using this command.

 ```bash
 kubectl create configmap index.html --from-file html/index.html